dfinity/examples/native-apps/unity_android_deeplink/README.md

 # Internet Identity Integration
 This sample shows one way to integrate Internet Identity with Android apps.
-It contains two parts: a dapp with II integrated，and an Unity Project which interacts with this dapp.
+It contains two parts: a dapp with II integrated, and an Unity Project which interacts with this dapp.

 ## ii_integration_page
 It's an example that integrates with Internet Identity, with the backend and frontend.
 It derives from the [Internet Identity integration sample](https://github.com/dfinity/examples/tree/master/motoko/internet_identity_integration) demo with some modifications.